Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Data and models

 \subsection{Solar wind and ground magnetic conditions}

 For determining the footpoints, it is necessary to incorporate data on solar wind and geomagnetic conditions.
-We used 1-minute resolution solar wind parameters, including solar wind dynamic pressure ($P_{dyn}$), interplanetary magnetic field (IMF), and solar wind velocity in GSE coordinates ($V_{i}$), sourced from OMNIweb \url{https://omniweb.gsfc.nasa.gov/}.
-The geomagnetic Dst index was replaced by the higher resolution Sym-h index, and the Kp index was replaced by the higher resolution Hp030 index \citep {Yamazaki_2022}.
-Additionally, the solar wind driving parameters $G$ and $W$ \citep{Qin_2007} were obtained from the SpacePy Python package \url{https://spacepy.github.io/index.html}.
+We used 1-minute resolution solar wind parameters, including solar wind dynamic pressure ($P_{dyn}$), interplanetary magnetic field (IMF), and solar wind velocity in GSE coordinates ($V_{i}$), as extracted from NASA/GSFC's OMNI data set through OMNIWeb.
+The geomagnetic Dst index was replaced by the higher resolution Sym-h index, and the Kp index was replaced by the higher resolution Hp30 index \citep {Yamazaki_2022}.
+Additionally, the solar wind driving parameters $G$ and $W$ \citep{Qin_2007} have been used as input parameters for T01 and T04 respectively, as well as the solar wind coupling functions B-index \citep{Boynton_2011} and N-index \citep{Newell_2007} for the TA15b and TA15n models, respectively.

 The solar wind conditions for each event were determined by calculating the mean values within a 30~minutes window centered on each BBF event.
-Events lacking solar wind data within this time window were excluded from the analysis, as this data is necessary for running the mapping models.
+The 30-minute window was chosen to capture the mean solar wind conditions that reflect the mean magnetospheric configuration in the interval from the solar wind driver to the ionospheric signature.
+A possible propagation delay from the bowshock to the BBF location in the magnetotail was neglected.
+Events lacking solar wind data within this time window were excluded from the analysis, as these data are necessary for running the mapping models.
 Consequently, the BBFs database was reduced to 2079 BBF events.

-The geomagnetic conditions during the BBFs events are characterized by a mean Sym-h index of $-10~\mathrm{nT}$ and median of $-8~\mathrm{nT}$.
+The geomagnetic conditions during the BBFs events are characterized by a mean Sym-h index of $-10~\mathrm{nT}$ and a median of $-8~\mathrm{nT}$.
 Notably, 72\% of the events have Sym-h values between $-30~\mathrm{nT}$ and $0~\mathrm{nT}$, which is above the threshold typically associated with weak geomagnetic activity.
-This is consistent with the distribution of the Hpo30 index, where 78\% of events have $\mathrm{Hpo30}<3$.
+This is consistent with the distribution of the Hp30 index, where 78\% of events have $\mathrm{Hp30}<3$.